inside.ewu.edu

 Pre-requisites: PSYC 381 or instructor permission.

-The course Prejudice and Stereotyping is a five credit discussion course that examines the social psychological underpinnings of prejudice, stereotyping and discrimination.
-The course topics will address specific types of prejudice such as sexism and racism, individual differences and cognitive states that can lead to prejudice, the effect of prejudice on its targets and reducing prejudice.
+Examines the social psychological underpinnings of prejudice, stereotyping, and discrimination.
+The course topics address specific types of prejudice such as sexism and racism, individual differences and cognitive states that can lead to prejudice, the effect of prejudice on its targets, and reducing prejudice.

 PSYC 583.
 GROUP EXPERIENCE.
 1 Credit.